NavyaG-lab/Tech-writer/on-call/data-infra/pii_monitoring_alert_playbook.md

 LIMIT 10000
 ```

+1. Check the `database` column to see if contracts for all the databases are
+   declared as inputs to the `DatomicReextractions` sparkop of that country.
+If
+   that's the case, see [here](#new-databases-are-excised-from).
-1. Check the malzahar contracts for the entities that cannot be reextracted.
+1. If that's not the problem, check the malzahar contracts for the entities that cannot be reextracted.
 2. Try to find those entities 'manually' by running sql queries on the
    contracts or raw logs.
    1. If you can find them, maybe the sparkOp logic to find them automatically